Joint session: India

 In India, if an ordinary bill has been rejected by any house of the parliament and if more than six months have elapsed, the President may summon a joint session for purpose of passing the bill.
 The bill is passed by a simple majority of a joint sitting.
-Since the lower house (Lok Sabha) has more than twice the members of the upper house (Rajya Sabha), a group commanding a majority in the lower house of the Government of India can pass such a bill even if it was previously rejected by the upper house.
+Since the lower house (Lok Sabha) has more than twice the members of the upper house (Rajya Sabha), a group commanding a majority in the lower house of the Government of India can often pass such a bill even if it was previously rejected by the upper house.

-So far, Joint Session of the Parliament of India has been called for only three bills that have been passed at joint sessions: the Dowry Prohibition Act, 1961, the Banking Service Commission Repeal Bill, 1978, and the Prevention of Terrorism Act, 2002.
+So far, joint Session of the Parliament of India has been called for only three bills that have been passed at joint sessions: the Dowry Prohibition Act, 1961, the Banking Service Commission Repeal Bill, 1978, and the Prevention of Terrorism Act, 2002.

 Ireland

-In the Irish Free State, the predecessor of the Republic of Ireland, the Governor-General's Address to both houses was made to the lower house, with Senators invited to attend.
+Joint sittings of Dáil Éireann and Seanad Éireann, the lower and upper houses of the Oireachtas, have been held for ceremonial purposes.
+Most cases are addresses to the Oireachtas, usually by the President of Ireland under Article 13.7.1 of the Constitution or by a foreign leader on a state visit.
+In 2017, a joint sitting addressed by Michel Barnier regarding Brexit negotiations was described as an "exchange of views" and proceeded as a committee of the whole.
+There was a joint sitting in 2019 to mark the centenary of the First Dáil.
+The Governor-General of the Irish Free State made addresses in 1922 and 1923 akin to the speech from the throne in other Commonwealth Dominions; each was not a joint sitting but rather a sitting of the Free State Dáil with Free State Senators present.